zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 `eventType` 4 indicates that an M3U8 playlist file is generated and uploaded.
 Each recording instance has an M3U8 file as the playlist pointing to all the recorded TS/WebM files.
 You can play and manage your recordings with the M3U8 file.

-`details` contains the following fields:
+`details` includes the following fields:

 - `msgName`: String.
 The message name, `cloud_recording_file_infos`.
 - `fileList`: String.
 The name of the M3U8 file.